Cheerleading in the United Kingdom

 Cheerleading is a sport that is practised all throughout the world, with increasing popularity within the United Kingdom.
 Cheerleading has over 89,000 athletes within the United Kingdom, with just over 900 teams in England alone, with the newfound success and passion of UK based teams on the international stage helping to change perceptions within the region.
-Teams from the United Kingdom have gained international recognition, with the Olympic Channel producing a 10 minute short documentary following Unity Allstars' team Ruby to highlight the increase momentum of competitive cheerleading within the United Kingdom.
+Teams from the United Kingdom have gained international recognition, with the Olympic Channel producing a 10-minute short documentary following Unity Allstars' team Ruby to highlight the increase momentum of competitive cheerleading within the United Kingdom.

 Cheerleading is conducted through all-star clubs as well as university and school teams.

 As a sport, cheerleading is offered as a PE extracurricular in a number of UK based schools, with it being estimated that 37% of schools now offer a cheerleading program as an extracurricular physical education choice, leading to UK participation within World Schools Cheerleading Championships and National Scholastic Cheerleading championships being offered.

-A number of universities also offer cheerleading as an option within the United Kingdom, with 70 universities offering it as an extracurricular optioin in 2018, with a further 23 offering competitive cheerleading.
+A number of universities also offer cheerleading as an option within the United Kingdom, with 70 universities offering it as an extracurricular option in 2018, with a further 23 offering competitive cheerleading.
 Cheerleading is a recognised sport under the International University Sports Federation, however, the sport remains unrecognised by the British Universities and Colleges Sport association.

 The main way that cheerleading as a sport is provided in the UK is through all-star competitive clubs, with clubs located throughout England, Northern Ireland, Scotland and Wales.

 Governing bodies

 SportCheer UK (SCUK) acts as the governing body for cheerleading within the United Kingdom, being recognised as such by the International Cheer Union, the international governing body for cheerleading.
-SCUK is composed of governing body members from England (SportCheer England), Northern Ireland (SportCheer Northern Ireland), Scotland (SportCheer Scotland) and Wales (SportCheer Wales).
+SCUK is composed of governing body members from England (SportCheer England), Northern Ireland (SportCheer Northern Ireland), Isle of Mann (Sport Cheer Isle of Mann), Scotland (SportCheer Scotland) and Wales (SportCheer Wales).
 SCUK provides an age grid and safety rules for both cheer and performance cheer/dance (aligned with IASF), helping to align the sport under a single standard across the United Kingdom.

 As part of their governing body role, the governing body members help organise representative teams from their respective countries to compete at the ICU World Championships, held in Florida.
 In 2023, SCUK was represented by national teams from England, Scotland and Wales, winning a total of 7 medals.

 On a more broad scale, SportCheer England and SportCheer Scotland are both members of the umbrella organisation of the European Cheer Union, a recognised regional branch of the International Cheer Union.